Basselalshawareb/Defect-Detection-few-shot/README.md

 This work is built on the repository https://github.com/Chan-Sun/IFSDD.
-Thanks for making it open source.
+Thanks for making it open source!

-##installation
+## installation

 1. Create conda environment